KenKundert/nestedtext/README.rst

 number it becomes two point one, which is wrong.
 There are many possible versions of this basic issue.
 But there is also the inverse problem; values that should be converted to particular data types but are not recognized.
-For example, a value of $2.00 should be converted to a real number but would be a string instead.
+For example, a value of $2.00 should be converted to a real number but would remain a string instead.
 There are simply too many values types for a general purpose solution that is only looking at the values themselves to be able to interpret all of them.
 For example, 12/10/09 is likely a date, but is it in MM/DD/YY, YY/MM/DD or DD/MM/YY form?
 The fact is, the value alone is often insufficient to reliably determine how to convert values into internal data types.
 *NestedText* avoids these problems by leaving the values in their original form and allowing the decision to be made by the end application where more context is available to help guide the conversions.
 If a price is expected for a value, then $2.00 would be checked and converted accordingly.
 Similarly, local conventions along with the fact that a date is expected for a particular value allows 12/10/09 to be correctly validated and converted.
 This process of validation and conversion is referred to as applying a schema to the data.
 There are packages such as `Pydantic <https://pydantic-docs.helpmanual.io>`_ and `Voluptuous <https://github.com/alecthomas/voluptuous>`_ available that make this process easy and reliable.

 Issues